djndl1/CSNotes/os/unix_linux/fileDirIO.md

 Every i-node has link count that contains the number of directory entries that point to it.
 Only when the link count goes to 0 can the file be deleted (unlinking).

 The i-node contains all the information about the file.
-Most of the information in the `stat` structure is obtaiend from the i-node.
+Most of the information in the `stat` structure is obtaind from the i-node.
 Only two items of interest are stored in the directory entry: the filename and the i-node number.

 Any leaf directory has a link count of 2, the directory itself contains one and its parent directory contains the other.